openstreetmap/osmdbt/README.md

 There are several commands in the `build/src` directory.
 They all can be called with `-h` or `--help` to see how they are run.
 They all need a common config file, a template is in `osmdbt-config.yaml`.
-This will be found automatically if it is in the local directory, use `-c` or `--config` to set a different path.
+This will be found automatically if it is in the current directory, use `-c` or `--config` to set a different path.